matthiasweiss/matthiasweiss.at/src/content/blog/bulletproofing-inertia-how-i-maximize-type-safety-in-laravel-monoliths.md

 ],
 ```

-Once this is set up, the `php artisan typescript:transform` can be used to generate type definitions from your data classes.
+Once the data class is ready, the `php artisan typescript:transform` can be used to generate type definitions from your data classes.
 Since I like to write the types to a different path, I usually add a custom script to my `composer.json` file.

 ```php